 Commessa: Arrivederci! = Bye!

 This is only a sample conversation and a basic idea of how to converse with a shop associate in Italian.
 Never address the salesgirl as “commessa,” as it is considered rude, rather if you want to ask something say, “Scusi” (“Excuse me”).
+And always say thank you in Italian, as this is a sign of good manner.

 In little shops they will always pay you more attention as there is not the standardized concept of shopping typical of the international and huge stores, which are often based on a “self-service” policy.